 AGE AGE REQUIREMENTS - A student is ineligible to enter interscholastic athletic competition if the date of birth is prior to August 1, 2002.
 The student may not participate in the upcoming school year if he/she/they reaches the 19th birthday prior to August 1.

 Bylaws 1770.1 and 1770.2 may be appealed in accordance with bylaw Article 25.
-Waivers of Bylaw 1770.2 cannot be submitted for students who are in attendance: have the potential to

-Bylaw 1770.2 cannot be submitted for students who are in attendance; have the potential to earn credits; students who due to illness or injuries are unable to compete but are able to attend school with the potential to earn credits; or have failed to earn sufficient credits needed to graduate in eight consecutive semesters due to an expulsion.
+Waivers of Bylaw 1770.2 cannot be submitted for students who are in attendance; have the potential to earn credits; students who due to illness or injuries are unable to compete but are able to attend school with the potential to earn credits; or have failed to earn sufficient credits needed to graduate in eight consecutive semesters due to an expulsion.